General Exams Information

 - The candidate will be informed in writing of the outcome of the review of the centre’s marking.The outcome of the review of the centre’s marking will be made known to the Head of Centre.
 A written record will be kept and made available to the awarding body upon request.
 Should the review of the centre’s marking bring any irregularity in procedures to light, all candidate marks will be reviewed and the awarding body will be informed immediately.

 This internal review process is a regulatory requirement, and is in place to ensure consistency of marking within the centre.
 After candidates’ work has been internally assessed, it is moderated by the awarding body to ensure consistency in marking between centres.
 The moderation process may lead to mark changes.
 This process is outside the control of Backwell School and is not covered by this procedure.

-AS and A level results day - Thursday 18 August
+AS and A level results day - Thursday 17 August from 8.00 am

 JCQ Information - Exam Rules and Regulations